MARTIMM/gtk-glade/README.md

 ```
 use v6;
 use MyEngine;
-use GladePerl6Api;
+use GTK::Glade;

 # Instantiate your engine class with whatever your class needs
 my MyEngine $engine .= new();

 # Instantiate the api class, display the designed interface
 # and enter the main loop
-my GladePerl6Api $a .= new( :ui-file("example.ui"), :$engine);
+my GTK::Glade $a .= new( :ui-file("example.ui"), :$engine);
 ```

 # TODO

-* What can we do with the GladePerl6Api object after it exits the main loop.
+* What can we do with the GTK::Glade object after it exits the main loop.
 * Name changes: E.g It feels a bit that 'Engine' is not a proper name.
 Better something with 'Handler' in it.
-It all depends what is added later.
+It all depends on what is added later.
 * Adding a layer of a state engine using e.g. Tinky or Tinky::Hash.
 * Need to test more things like adding or modifying content of widgets.
 * Modifying the interface by using GTK::Simple.